codemytea/AES/README.md

 # AES
 An SMS-based Agricultural Extension Service tailored for smallholders in LICs.

-This repository contains the code for CS310 and it's associated project
+This repository contains the code for CS310 and its associated project

 ## Main Modules (Overview)
  - `sms-services`: Controls the sending and receiving of messages using Gateway API